ResidentEvilMachinelearning/MIFTSVMRD-Code/README.md

 ATTN1: These packages are free for academic usage.
 You can run them at your own risk.
 For other purposes.

+This code belongs to the following paper.
+Please cite it if you want to use it:
+S. Rezvani and J. Wu, "Handling Multi-Class Problem by Intuitionistic Fuzzy Twin Support Vector Machines Based on Relative Density Information," in IEEE Transactions on Pattern Analysis and Machine Intelligence, doi: 10.1109/TPAMI.2023.3310908.

 [1] B. Gao, J. Wang, Y. Wang, and C. Yang, “Coordinate descent fuzzy twin support vector machine for classification,” in Proc.
 IEEE 14th Int.
 Conf.
 Mach.
 Learn.
 Appl., Dec.
 2015, pp. 7–12.